BrouZie/sokratOS/docs/01-getting-started/first-boot-tour.md

 1. **Wallpaper** - A default wallpaper from `~/Pictures/wallpaper/`
 2. **Waybar** - Status bar at the top showing:
+    - Arch logo button that opens the **utilities** menu
-   - Workspaces (1-10)
+    - Workspaces (1-5)
     - Window title
     - Audio volume
     - Network status
     - Date and time
 3. **Welcome Message** - A terminal window with a welcome message

 ## Your First 5 Minutes